RL-ARM: Possible Reasons for OS_ERR_FIFO_OVF Status

 Information in this knowledgebase article applies to:

-On rare occasions os_error() is being called with OS_ERR_FIFO_OVF.
+On rare occasions, os_error() is being called with OS_ERR_FIFO_OVF.
 What can be the reason for this?

 The OS_ERR_FIFO_OVF occurs when the FIFO queue for post-processing events sent via isr_xxx() functions becomes full.
 In this case, events will be lost.
 To inform the user about this critical situation, os_error() is called.

 Interrupts can't access critical RTX resources.
-Because of that, such actions must be queued and later processed by the RTX. isr_xxx() functions will also trigger a RTX interrupt that runs when the current interrupt handler finishes.
+Because of that, such actions must be queued and later processed by the RTX. isr_xxx() functions will also trigger an RTX interrupt that runs when the current interrupt handler finishes.

 This FIFO queue size is configurable in the RTX_Config.
-But selecting the maximum size will not always help, if the RTX does not get the chance to process the fifo queue.
+But selecting the maximum size will not always help if the RTX does not get the chance to process the FIFO queue.
 So possible reasons for the error are:

 Check your application against the possible reasons mentioned above and avoid them.
 This should give RTX sufficient time to post-process the FIFO queue and the OS_ERR_FIFO_OVF error will not occur.

 The following Discussion Forum threads may provide information related to this topic.

 Last Reviewed: Thursday, November 12, 2020